AlmirNeeto99/hf-reinforcement-learning-course/README.md

 ## Final Objective

-- [ ] Study and develop all single unit
+- [ ] Study and develop all single units
 - [ ] Get certification